cgrinds/influxdb.com/content/docs/v0.9/query_language/database_management.md

 > DROP SERIES FROM h2o_feet
 ```

-Delete series from a measurement that have a specific tag set:
+Delete series that have a specific tag set from a single measurement:
 ```sql
 > DROP SERIES FROM h2o_feet WHERE location = 'santa_monica'
 ```

-Delete series across all measurements in your database that have a specific tag set:
+Delete series that have a specific tag set from all measurements in the database:
 ```sql
 > DROP SERIES WHERE location = 'santa_monica'
 ```

+Note that `DROP SERIES` removes all points in the series that match the `WHERE` conditions.

-InfluxDB provides no CLI response when it successfully deletes series.
+InfluxDB provides an empty response when it successfully deletes series.

+<dt> `DROP SERIES` does not support time intervals in the `WHERE` clause.
+See GitHub Issue [#1647](https://github.com/influxdb/influxdb/issues/1647) for more information). </dt>

 <dt> Currently, InfluxDB does not support regular expressions with `DROP SERIES`.
 See GitHub Issue [#4276](https://github.com/influxdb/influxdb/issues/4276) for more information. </dt>

 ### Delete measurements with DROP MEASUREMENT
 ---
-The `DROP MEASUREMENT` query deletes all data from the specified measurement and takes the following form:
+The `DROP MEASUREMENT` query deletes all data from the specified [measurement](../concepts/glossary.html#measurement) and, unlike [`DROP SERIES`](../query_language/database_management.html#delete-series-with-drop-series), it also deletes the measurement from the index.
+The query takes the following form:
 ```sql
 DROP MEASUREMENT <measurement_name>
 ```